Aspha1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1  A script that prints “Hello, World”, followed by a new line to the standard output.
 2  A script that displays a confused smiley "(Ôo)'.
 3  A script that displays the content of the /etc/passwd file.
+4  A script that displays the content of the files /etc/passwd and /etc/hosts.